dhananjay2hub/linux-hands-on/LEARNING_LOG.md

 - How to execute multiple commands in a single line

 Status:
-- Need to improve speed and command confidence
+- Need to improve speed and be cosistent

 ---